-The rest of this article describes how to create your instrumentation script using the Script Generator in the Genesys Web Engagement Plug-in for Genesys Administrator Extension.
-However, you must only use this technique if you are going to use the Tracker Application without Genesys Widgets.
+The rest of this article describes how to configure your instrumentation script.
+However, you must only use this technique if you are going to use the Tracker Application with "legacy" GWE Widgets.
 If you are using Genesys Widgets you must use the appropriate instrumentation script.